LuisGiraldo86/IDEAL-GENOM/docs/source/contributing.rst

 Contributing Guide
 ==================

-We welcome contributions to IDEAL-GENOM-QC!
+We welcome contributions to IDEAL-GENOM!
 This guide will help you get started with contributing to the project, whether you're fixing bugs, adding features, improving documentation, or helping with testing.

 Getting Started
 ---------------